East County Operations Division-Uniform Patrol

 Captain Jeff Townsend, Commander, East County Operations / Uniform Patrol

-The Uniform Patrol Division, commonly referred to as “road patrol”, is commanded by Captain Jeff Townsend, with the assistance of Administrative Lieutenant Cedric Humphrey.
+Uniform Patrol, commonly referred to as “road patrol”, is commanded by Captain Jeff Townsend, with the assistance of First Lieutenant Cedric Humphrey.

 Deputies assigned to Uniform Patrol are the first responders to all calls for service.
 These men and women must be ready at all times to handle whatever crisis comes their way.
 Calls can range from domestic disputes, civil matters or neighbor troubles to homicides.
 The Uniform Patrol deputy is the community’s second point of contact behind dispatch.
 Uniform Patrol deputies make more arrests and investigate more incidents than all of the other divisions combined.
 Whether the call is an armed robbery or a DUI crash, the deputy must be able to discern the facts of an incident instantaneously, and determine if those facts meet the elements of a crime.

-The Uniform Patrol Division is responsible for patrol functions for all of Martin County's eastern geographical area from the St. Lucie County line to the Palm Beach County line.
-The proactive philosophy employed by deputies in the Uniform Patrol Division is instrumental in making Martin County a wonderful, safe place to live and work.
+East County Operations Division-Uniform Patrol is responsible for patrol functions for all of Martin County's eastern geographical area from the St. Lucie County line to the Palm Beach County line.
+The proactive philosophy employed by deputies assigned to Uniform Patrol is instrumental in making Martin County a wonderful, safe place to live and work.